 The types of foods you’re eating.

 Another reason why you could be experiencing frequent bloating is due to the types of foods that you eat.
-Trista Chan, our Dietitian, notes that legumes and pulses can be triggers for many people.
+Our Dietitian, notes that legumes and pulses can be triggers for many people.
 Common names of these that you’re likely more familiar with include beans, lentils, and peas.

 If you’re a big fan of plant-based proteins, you don’t necessarily have to rid them from your diet.
-Trista notes that not everyone who experiences bloating is sensitive to legumes and pulses, and if you are, the way you react can depend on the portion and cooking method you use.
+Not everyone who experiences bloating is sensitive to legumes and pulses, and if you are, the way you react can depend on the portion and cooking method you use.

 “In general, lentils bloat the least.
-You can also try double soaking the legumes for a few hours before cooking to further release the bloat,” she adds.
+You can also try double soaking the legumes for a few hours before cooking to further release the bloat.”

 Other foods that may cause bloating include cruciferous vegetables like brussels sprouts, broccoli, and cabbage, but you can always try cooking them to break down some of the fibres.
 Finally, onions and garlic are also bloating triggers for a lot of people.

-“If you find they bloat you, you can try switching to garlic oil instead,” Trista recommends.
+“If you find they bloat you, you can try switching to garlic oil instead."
 The best way to know if you have a food trigger?
 Eliminate it from your diet for 2 weeks, see if your symptoms improve, and re-introduce and monitor symptoms.

 Because of an underlying infection.